taegyoun88/EgoXtreme/README.md

 ![EgoXtreme Sample](egoxtreme_sample.jpg)

 ## News
 (2026-02-21) Our paper has been accepted to CVPR 2026!
-The full version is now available on arXiv.
+The full version is now available on [arXiv].

 ## Dataset Download
-Please register, sign the dataset license and download the dataset at [Dataset]
+Please register, sign the dataset license and download the dataset at [Dataset] (Coming Soon)

 ## Requirements
 + **[hand_tracking_toolkit](https://github.com/facebookresearch/hand_tracking_toolkit)**